rokath/tip/README.md

 +   The pack code is probably error free and finds the best packaging for a given ID table, but could get improved.
 ```

-* Pack & Unpack are working in a first implementation
+* Pack & Unpack are working in a first implementation.
-* `idTable.c` generation also ok, but the generated table might not be optimal.
+* The `idTable.c` generation also ok, but the generated table might not be optimal.

 <!-- ABOUT THE PROJECT -->